How many homeowners are uninsured in the U.S.?

 “In most cases, those who have a financial interest in your home — such as a mortgage or home equity loan holder — will require that it be insured,” Worters says.

-The problem of uninsured and underinsured homes is worse in some places than others.
+The problem of uninsured homes is worse in some places than others.

 Why are people dropping homeowners insurance?